Barbulanympha: Description

-Barbulanympha cells range from 69–142 mm wide and their body shape resembles an acorn, but their shape can vary.
+Barbulanympha cells range from 69 to 142 mm wide and their body shape resembles an acorn, but their shape can vary.
 There are size variations among different species of Barbulanympha, with the size of the body, the size and number of organelles, and the number of chromosomes being key characteristics that differentiate species.
 They have two identical flagellated areas on the anterior portion of the body.
 These areas are relatively small and half-cone shaped.
 The flagella arise from rows of basal granules.
 The flagella in Barbulanympha appear to move more or less independently.
 The approximate number of flagella varies from 1,500 in the smallest species to 13,000 in the largest.
 The body is covered with cuticular striations, which form a screen with a more or less definite pattern.

 A large nucleus is contained in a membranous nuclear sleeve in the anterior portion of the cell.
 The interphase chromatin granules are larger than those of other genera.
 The nucleus is connected with the nuclear membrane by many fibers or strands, which become the intranuclear chromosomal fibers when chromosomes develop.
 Both chromatin and plastid nucleoli are present.
 Barbulanympha possesses two centrioles.
 In the larger species, each centriole is about 30 microns long, while in the smaller species it is a little more than half this length.
 Their proximal ends are slightly enlarged and connected by a desmose.
 The distal ends of the centrioles are surrounded by centrosomes.
 The number of axostyles in Barbulanympha varies from an average of 80 in the smallest species to an average of 350 in the largest species.
 Each axostyle is composed of several fibers.